Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Database

 \subsection{Experimental database}

-The bump geometry and measurement locations are shown in figure~\ref{fig:bump}.
+The bump geometry and measurement locations are shown in figure~\ref{fig:bump_data_pos}.
 Mean and instantaneous pressure measurements are available on the bump surface.
-The positions of the 6 pressure sensors where simultaneous time series were recorded are indicated in figure \ref{fig:bump} by purple crosses.
-The signals were sampled at 100 kHz for 20 seconds.
+The positions of the 6 pressure sensors where simultaneous time series were recorded are indicated in figure~\ref{fig:bump_data_pos} by purple crosses.
+The signals were sampled at 100~kHz for 20 seconds.
 In the streamwise plane, particle image velocimetry (PIV) measurements provide the streamwise and vertical mean velocity components, with instantaneous velocity data available in the black-bordered regions labeled ``FOV 1'' and ``FOV 2''.
 These measurements are located along the spanwise centerline at $z=0$.
 In the spanwise plane, downstream of the bump at $x=0.361$, mean and instantaneous velocity data for all three components are available from stereo PIV (SPIV) measurements.
 The pressure data and PIV mean fields are included in the aforementioned archive, and the PIV/SPIV snapshot data were additionally made available by Patrick Gray for use in this study.
-The PIV was recorded at 200 Hz for 3 intervals of 5 seconds each for the streamwise windows and for one continuous interval of 25 seconds for the spanwise SPIV window.
-The reader is referred to the ``NASA Langley Turbulence Modeling Resource'' and the associated publications \citep{gray_Experimental_2023a, gray_New_2021, gray_Experimental_2022, gray_Benchmark_2022, gray_Turbulence_2023, gray_Experimental_2023} for a more detailed description of the experimental setup.
+The PIV was recorded at 200~Hz for 3 intervals of 5 seconds each for the streamwise windows and for one continuous interval of 25 seconds for the spanwise SPIV window.
+It is noted that the PIV/SPIV measurements are not synchronised with the pressure measurements.
+The reader is referred to the ``NASA Turbulence Modeling Resource'' and the associated publications \citep{gray_Experimental_2023a, gray_New_2021, gray_Experimental_2022, gray_Benchmark_2022, gray_Turbulence_2023, gray_Experimental_2023} for a more detailed description of the experimental setup.